yanivyacoby/harvard-cs290-2021-2022/_events/embedded-ethics.md

 * Start work on a short follow-up assignment applying value-sensitive design to a project of interest to you

 **After class:**
-* Answer [these questions](https://docs.google.com/forms/d/e/1FAIpQLSecpgC8awtISyoR0iaYpJw_2ZFwSobAqyyyJzWdvc2u4wI3Wg/viewform) by midnight tonight.
+* Answer [these questions](https://docs.google.com/forms/d/e/1FAIpQLSecpgC8awtISyoR0iaYpJw_2ZFwSobAqyyyJzWdvc2u4wI3Wg/viewform) by midnight tomorrow.